ch-stark/gatekeeperblog/blog/blog.md

 By following these steps, you will successfully deploy ACM Gatekeeper Integration with ArgoCD.
 This integration allows you to manage policies effectively and ensure the compliance of your Kubernetes clusters

-By deploying the two PolicySets you get a very elegant way to setup Compliance-As-Code and can focus now on making further modifications which match your goals.
+By deploying the two PolicySets you get a very elegant way to setup `Compliance-As-Code` and can focus now on making further modifications which match your goals.

-From our experience we know that sometimes the `Why shall I do this` and `What goals can I achieve` and not 100% clear, reach out to us for any deeper discussion.
+From our experience we know that sometimes the `Why shall I do this` and `What goals can I achieve` are not 100% clear, reach out to us for any deeper discussion.